The main symptoms of COPD are:

 - heart palpitations

-Call your doctor’s office immediately if you experience any of these or other side effects after starting a combination inhaler or any medication.
+Call your doctor’s office if you experience these or any other side effects after starting a combination inhaler (or any medication).
+If you’re having trouble breathing or having chest pain, call 911 or seek emergency medical attention immediately.

 The best results occur if you take the combination medication every day, even if your symptoms are under control.
 Stopping suddenly may lead to worse symptoms.